Vital-Fernandez/lime/docs/source/index.rst

 This library provides a set of tools to fit lines in astronomical spectra.
 Its design aims for a user-friendly workflow for both single lines and large data sets.
 The library provides tools for masking, detecting, profile fitting and storing the results.
-The output measurements support both the posterior analysis of the object's chemical composition and plasma kinematics.
+The output measurements are focused on the gas chemical and kinematic analysis.

 These are some of the features currently available: